Welcome back: Pujols returns home, finds fit with Cardinals

 All these years later, the slugger who helped the Cardinals win two World Series championship was home.

-The Cardinals and Pujols have reached agreement on a one-year contract valued at $2.5 million, giving him a chance to end his career in the place where it started.
+The Cardinals and Pujols agreed to a $2.5 million, one-year contract, giving him a chance to end his career in the place where it started.
+He would earn $150,000 for World Series MVP, $100,000 each for All-Star, Gold Glove, League Championship Series and MVP, and $50,000 each for Silver Slugger and finishing second and 10th in MVP voting.

-The 42-year-old Pujols spent part of Monday video conferencing with veteran St. Louis catcher Yadier Molina.
-The two spent eight years as teammates in St. Louis.
+The 42-year-old Pujols spent part of Monday video conferencing with 39-year-old Cardinals catcher Yadier Molina, his teammate during eight seasons in St. Louis.

 “I’m happy for him to be here,” Molina said.
 “It’s going to be a fun year.”